krxm107/tp/docs/UserGuide.md

 ### Adding a club: `add_club`

-Adds a club to the address book.
+Adding a club to the address book lets you keep track of different clubs in one place.
+By entering details like the club’s name, email, phone and address, you can easily manage and reach out to them whenever needed.
+You can include as much or as little information as the club's name and email — and update it later if things change.
+This makes it simple to stay connected with all your clubs without juggling multiple sources.

-Format: `add_club n/NAME p/PHONE_NUMBER e/EMAIL a/ADDRESS [t/TAG]…​`
+Format: `add_club n/NAME e/EMAIL [p/PHONE_NUMBER] [a/ADDRESS] [t/TAG]…​`

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**
 A club can have any number of tags (including 0)